After you’ve obtained a DA, find out what other approvals you'll need for your proposed subdivision and civil works.

 All subdivisions in urban areas of our city must be provided with essential services including water, sewer, electricity, telecommunications and gas.

-You may request a preliminary assessment of your engineering design by our Development Engineers before submitting your Subdivision Works Certificate application to us.
+You may request a preliminary assessment of your engineering design by our Development Engineers before submitting your Subdivision Works Certificate application.

 This request can be made with our Customer Service team by providing: